International Undergraduate Student Application

 - Class rank

-- SAT/ACT/English test scores and recommendations
+- SAT/ACT/English test scores

 - Leadership and extracurricular activities

 - Admission interview (if applicable)

 These range from $4,000 to $22,000 and are awarded at the time of admission based on the academic records that students present in their application.
 Hamline does not offer need-based scholarships to international students.